AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## Kumonoue (雲の上, </br> 'Above the Clouds')

 The realm of most of the Myōjin, the primary deities and greatest Kami of Sumiriku, alongside their Kami followers.
 The realm is believed to be a paradise of white clouds, gentle breezes, and the lightest rain.
 In the past the Myōjin were able to travel to and from Kumonoue with the Niji-no-Ukihashi (虹の浮橋, 'Floating Rainbow Bridge'), but after its destruction they are more cut off from the world.
 Despite this separation, the presence of each of these Myōjin can be felt at the many shrines across the realms that are dedicated to them.
-These Shrines to the Myōjin are almost always built at an elevation, so the worshipers will feel closer to Kumonoue.
+These shrines to the Myōjin are almost always built at an elevation, so the worshipers will feel closer to Kumonoue.

 ## Utsushiyo (現し世, </br> 'The Manifest World')

 The world of the real and tangible, of the living and breathing, of ink and blood.
 Considered to be the locus around which all other Realms pivot.
 Alongside Sumiriku and the lands beyond, the twin suns, Hikariōna (光嫗, 'Light Mother') and Ikariōna (怒り嫗, 'Rage Mother'), as well as the moon, Eisei (衛星, 'Satellite'), are considered part of Utsushiyo.
 The primary species of Sumiriku all dwell here.
 Many of the Kami, of all types and varieties, dwell within Utsushiyo's parallel spirit plane; the heightened presence of this plane is often marked by shrines and Torii gates.
-In the present day the appreciation of this great landscape has diminished, as Utsushiyo has just become a battlefield for the nation-wide War.
+In the present day the appreciation of this great landscape has diminished, as Utsushiyo has just become a battlefield for the nation-wide war.

 {{pageNumber,auto}}
 {{footnote PART 1 | HISTORY AND RELIGION}}